Jupiter Bay Owners Had a Fair Election

 The good news is that essential

-businesses are open including grocery stores, gas stations and take out restaurants.
-If we could only solve the toilet paper
+businesses are open including grocery stores, gas stations and restaurants.
+Also, we can enjoy outdoor activities, including

 Adherence to FL Statutes

-and the Association’s governing documents.
-They are to advise the Board regarding legal requirements for conducting
+the Association’s governing documents.
+They are to advise the Board regarding legal requirements for conducting Association

 Jupiter Bay Ends 2019 $67,046 (2.94%) over Budget